BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 | Idempotent     | Yes        |

 `lsps1.info` is the entrypoint for each client using the api.
-It lists the versions of the api and all options in a dictionary.
+It lists the supported versions of the api and all options in a dictionary.
 The client MUST call `lsps1.info` first.

 **Response**